rocky-linux/documentation/docs/books/admin_guide/10-boot.md

-# 10: System startup
+# System Startup

-In this chapter you will learn how the system start.
+In this chapter you will learn how the system starts, usually known as 'booting'.

 ****
 **Objectives** : In this chapter, future Linux administrators will learn: